hoyu-io/core/README.md

 ## Manual Deployment

 Take the following steps to manually deploy the required infrastructure:
-  1. Deploy the HoyuPairDeployer contract
   1. Deploy the HoyuVaultDeployer contract
-  1. Deploy the HoyuFactory contract, use the addresses of HoyuPairDeployer and HoyuVaultDeployer as parameters
+  1. Deploy the HoyuFactory contract, use the addresses of HoyuVaultDeployer as parameter
-  1. Call setFactory on HoyuPairDeployer, use address of HoyuFactory as parameter
   1. Call setFactory on HoyuVaultDeployer, use address of HoyuFactory as parameter

 ## Known limitations